apache/cloudstack-terraform-provider/website/docs/r/vpn_customer_gateway.html.markdown

 * `ike_lifetime` - (Optional) The IKE lifetime of phase 2 VPN connection to this VPN Customer Gateway in seconds (defaults 86400)

+* `project` - (Optional) The name or ID of the project to create this VPN Customer Gateway in.
+Changing this forces a new resource to be created.

 ## Attributes Reference

 The following attributes are exported: